 MOTORCYCLE ACCIDENT INJURIES – MN LAWYERS

 Our personal injury lawyers in MN have seen motorcycle bikers sustain many types of injuries from being hit by another vehicle.
 Injuries where a person on a motorcycle is hit by a car or truck usually include broken or crushed bones.
-Many times, the motor cycle rider is injured in the accident by contact with the ground after being thrown from the bike – often because the motorcycle driver is cut off by a car or truck, causing the bike driver to lay down the bike while at high speed.
+Many times, the motor cycle driver or passenger is injured in the accident by contact with the ground after being thrown from the bike – often because the motorcycle driver is cut off by a car or truck, causing the bike driver to lay down the bike while at high speed.
 Our motorcycle injury attorneys almost always see severe road rash burns from motorcycle accidents.
-Unfortunately, our top motorcycle accident lawyers in Minnesota too often see head injuries.
+Unfortunately, our top motorcycle accident attorneys in Minnesota too often see head injuries.
 Wearing a helmet definitely offers some protection in motorcycle accidents, but even a helmet is not always enough.

 Wikipedia notes the following that was in a report regarding motorcycle injuries: